TOOLKIT

 Homelessness is not solved with incarceration.

 • Jail exacerbates homelessness.
+Jail sentences are the least effective, most expensive, and an overall cruel way to address homelessness.
 Instead, Denver should invest in mental health support, substance use disorder treatment, and permanent housing solutions.
-Jail sentences are the least effective, most expensive, and an overall inhumane way to address homelessness.

 • City Council has a duty to adopt a municipal code that represents Denver’s values.
-The current code does not reflect our values and leads to long jail sentences for poor and unhoused Denverites.
+The current code does not reflect our values because it allows long jail sentences for poverty-based offenses.

 • With the recent ruling from the Colorado Supreme Court, leadership from this City Council can and should resolve issues in numerous municipal cases, while inaction may leave attorneys to litigate cases for years.